Oakland Pedestrian Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Trusted Oakland Pedestrian Accident Lawyers Who Are Turning Victims Into Victors
+Oakland Pedestrian Accident Lawyers Who Are Advocates Focused On Your Recovery

 Pedestrian accidents are often caused by someone’s negligence.
-If a negligent driver caused your injuries, you can legally pursue compensation.
-The award-winning team of Oakland pedestrian accident attorneys here at Arash Law will fight relentlessly on your behalf.
-We will ensure you get paid for your losses.
-Fill out the “Do I have a case?” form and start your free, no-obligation case review.
+If a negligent driver caused your injuries, you may have legal options available to pursue.
+The experienced team of Oakland pedestrian accident attorneys at Arash Law is committed to helping you with your pedestrian accident case.
+We can assist you in collecting evidence and consulting expert witnesses to assess the accident.
+Fill out the “Do I Have A Case?” form and schedule your free, no-obligation initial case review.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI